 Sometimes, the anonymous questions I get make me feel guilty about the amount of energy I spent on stressing about bridesmaid dresses.
 This is one of them.
-One of the Southern Bride community is having serious drama with her inlaws.
+One of my brides is having serious drama with her inlaws ruining her wedding planning.

 "My partner and I have been together for several years, and were excited to get engaged recently.

 I have never felt his parents liked me, but I always made an effort.
 I look for thoughtful christmas/birthday/